aumouvantsillage/guillaume.baierouge.fr/src/2020-12-30-my-first-dsl-with-racket-step-5.md

 > but convoluted implementations that involved too much code duplication.
 > As you will see below, a working solution in the spirit of Racket requires
 > to treat module-level bindings separately.
-> I just had to accept that and break my precious `checker` function into two
+> I just had to accept that and break my precious `make-checker` function into two
 > parts.
 >
 > Many thanks to Michael Ballantyne for his explanations, and for showing me